Extending binary linear codes to self-orthogonal codes: Binary self-orthogonality Matrix

 \item A shortest SO embedding code of a binary $[n, 4]$ code can be obtained by adding exactly five or fewer columns. \end{enumerate}

 \end{remark}

 For a $k \times n$ matrix $G$ and $0<j\le k$, let $\I(j)$ be a multiset

+In other words, $\I(j)$ is a multiset of the columns which has a 1 in the $j$-th row from the bottom of $G$.

-Then the next theorem is proved as a characterization for self-orthogonality in terms of $\I(j)$ in \cite{Kim2021}. \begin{theorem}[Theorem III.2 \cite{Kim2021}] Let $\CC$ be an $[n,k]$ code generated by $G$.
+Then the next theorem is proved as a characterization for self-orthogonality in terms of $\I(j)$ in \cite{Kim2021}. \begin{theorem}[Lemma 2 \cite{Kim2021}] Let $\CC$ be an $[n,k]$ code generated by $G$.
 Then, $\CC$ is self-orthogonal if and only if for all $1\le j \le j' \le k$, $|\I(j)\cap \I(j')|$ is even. \end{theorem}

 The following main Theorem characterizes self-orthogonality using the vector $\ell(G)$ and the matrix $SO_k$. \begin{theorem} Let $\CC$ be a binary $[n,k]$ code generated by $G$.
 Then, $\CC$ is self-orthogonal if and only if \end{theorem} \begin{proof} By Theorem \ref{cond}, we know that $\CC$ is self-orthogonal if and only if for all $1\le j \le j' \le k$, $|\I(j)\cap \I(j')|$ is even.
-From definitions of $SO_k$, $\ell(G)$, and $\I(j)$, it is easy to check that $|\I(j)\cap \I(j')| = (r_j \otimes r_{j'})\cdot \ell(G)$ for all $1\le j \le j' \le k$.
-Therefore, $\CC$ is self-orthogonal if and only if for all $1\le j \le j' \le k$, $(r_j \otimes r_{j'})\cdot \ell(G)= 0$, equivalently, $SO_k \ell(G)^T = 0.$ \end{proof}
+From definitions of $SO_k$, $\ell(G)$, and $\I(j)$, it is easy to check that $|\I(j)\cap \I(j')| = (\r_{k+1-j} \cap \r_{k+1-j'})\cdot \ell(G)$ for all $1\le j \le j' \le k$.
+Therefore, $\CC$ is self-orthogonal if and only if for all $1\le j \le j' \le k$, $(\r_{k+1-j} \cap \r_{k+1-j'})\cdot \ell(G)= 0$, equivalently, $SO_k \ell(G)^T = 0.$ \end{proof}

 \begin{corollary} Let $\CC$ be a binary $[n,k]$ code generated by $G$ and let $\HH$ be a binary code generated by the matrix $SO_k$.
-Then, $\CC$ is self-orthogonal if and only if the vector $\ell(G)$ belongs to $\HH^\perp$. \end{corollary} \begin{proof} By Theorem \ref{so_check}, we know that $\CC$ is self-orthogonal if and only if $SO_k\ell(G)^T=\0.$ Since $SO_k$ is a generator matrix of $\HH$, the corollary follows. \end{proof}
+Then, $\CC$ is self-orthogonal if and only if the vector $\ell(G)$ belongs to $\HH^\perp$. \end{corollary} \begin{proof} By Theorem \ref{so_check}, we know that $\CC$ is self-orthogonal if and only if $SO_k\ell(G)^T = \0.$ Since $SO_k$ is a generator matrix of $\HH$, the corollary follows. \end{proof}

 \begin{example} ~ \begin{enumerate}[label = (\arabic*)] \item Let $G_{8,3}$ be the generator matrix of $\CC_{8,3}$ in Example \ref{ex8_3}.
 We have

 Thus, and $\CC_{8,3}$ is not self-orthogonal by Theorem \ref{so_check}.